Nicholas Roerich, We Are Opening the Gates

 Great Quest (other languages)

-We also offer Great Quest in Portuguese and soon in Spanish, but students take Meditation Quest first.
+We also offer Great Quest in Portuguese and French, but students take Meditation Quest first.

 Quest Universal, the most advanced program

-We offer some Quest Universal programs in Vietnamese and French, but students enter these programs by first taking Meditation Quest and Great Quest.
+We offer some Quest Universal programs in Vietnamese, but students enter this program by first taking Meditation Quest and Great Quest.